 Tourists are not allowed to enter from other countries.
 Citizens of the EU and the Schengen area are also allowed to enter from other countries, but have to go into quarantine for 14 days and are not allowed to use public transport.

 Passengers of so-called COVID flights have no quarantine requirements.
 They have to present a negative test of the last 48h and the entry form at check-in.
 In addition, they must undergo another COVID test at the arrival airport.
 COVID flights are currently available from the USA, Canada, Japan and the United Arab Emirates.

 Test before the return trip

 For all flights you need the EU COVID certificate or a negative test.
 Many countries require a COVID test before the return journey, which must not be older than 48 hours on arrival.
 You can do the test in many pharmacies and it costs 22 euro.
 There is usually a tent in front of the pharmacy where the tests are carried out.
 Have the test result certified in English so that it can be accepted by the airline and the authorities of the country of entry.

 Visiting Rome during these months is an extraordinary experience.
 There are almost no tourists and you can enjoy less crowded attractions, churches and museums.
 The Romans, especially shops and restaurants, are happy about every visitor.
 It is unlikely that there will be another such opportunity to have Rome almost to yourself.

 How big is the Covid 19 risk in Rome?

-Overall, the infections counted after the European Championship celebrations are now falling again..
+Overall, the infections counted are pretty stable.
 Source: ECDC